 20. It is further ordered that, should no petitions for reconsideration or petitions for judicial review be timely filed, MB Docket No. 07-42 shall be terminated, and its docket closed.

 21. It is further ordered that the Commission shall send a copy of this Second Report and Order in a report to be sent to Congress and the Government Accountability Office pursuant to the Congressional Review Act, see 5 U.S.C.
 801(a)(1)(A).

 Federal Communications Commission.

-For the reasons discussed in the preamble, the Federal Communications Commission proposes to amend 47 CFR part 76 as follows:
+For the reasons discussed in the preamble, the Federal Communications Commission amends 47 CFR part 76 as follows:

 PART 76—MULTICHANNEL VIDEO AND CABLE TELEVISION SERVICE